Do I need to modify my grading process for a student with a disability?

 How do I know when I’m providing an accommodation or when I’m providing too much?

-Please call the PASS office to talk to the Disability Coordinator or the Director if you have any questions or concerns.
+Please call the Disability Services office to talk to the Coordinator if you have any questions or concerns.
 Accommodations are described as “leveling the playing field” for students with disabilities and do not require any change in academic standards of a course or provide any advantage to the student with a disability.

 Is tutoring an accommodation?